Kinshale/FCC/README.md

 # FCC
-A collection of all FCC projects.
+A collection of the FCC projects, needed for the certifications.